Skip Navigation

 • Take control of your health.
 Book your annual physical with your primary care physician at the start of the semester.

 • Make mental health a priority.
 Get sufficient sleep, exercise and nutrition.
-Bring up any questions or concerns about stress, anxiety and depression with your primary care provider.
+Bring up any questions or concerns about stress, anxiety and depression with your primary care clinician.

 • Recognize anxiety and manage it.
 When you recognize a situation that triggers anxiety, start positive self-talk and deep breathing.